Why Should You Care? #

 Here’s the catch: gradient descent finds a local minimum, not necessarily the global minimum.

-Think about it — our blindfolded hiker can only feel the ground directly underfoot.
+Think about it.
+Our blindfolded hiker can only feel the ground directly underfoot.
 If they walk into a small ditch, the ground slopes up in every direction, so they stop.
 But there might be a much deeper valley a mile away that they’ll never find.

 graph LR